BritishPandaChick/disney-codes/log.md

 - Start style updates for about and programs sections

 **Link(s) for the day's work:** [30 Days 30 Sites Motivational Speaker](https://github.com/BritishPandaChick/30sites-motivation-speaker)

+## Day 52: July 22, 2020
+**What I Did Today:** Finish style updates for mobile.scss file.
+Start final style updates in tablet.scss file.
+Update header and email sections in tablet.scss file.

+**Day Summary:** All the mobile styles are finished.
+I made minor changes to various sections such as adjusting the padding and margin for different elements.
+I spent a lot of time trying to fix the width of the header form but still had the same issues of the elements going down to another row.
+After several tries, I decided to leave things the way they are and just concentrate on the other styles on the site.
+Perhaps in the future I'll come back and see if I can find a solution for this issue.
+At the end of the session, I started to work on the style updates in the tablet.scss file.
+I was able to get the header and email sections done.
+Tomorrow I'm going to work on getting the styles done in the tablet.scss file.
+I especially want to test CSS Grid with the programs section to see if this helps creates spacing between the different elements.

+**Tomorrow's List:**
+- Finish styles for tablet.scss file
+- Try CSS Grid properties for programs section in tablet.scss file

+**Link(s) for the day's work:** [30 Days 30 Sites Motivational Speaker](https://github.com/BritishPandaChick/30sites-motivation-speaker)